murffious/FullStackMastery-Resources/README.md

 if you ever heard the joke ...
 I did from my CTO and Senior and other Junior Devs 2 or 4 spaces so I did some reaserch and top repos use 2 and 4 there are pros and cons to each.
 My philosophy is that I could careless jsut let the comoaony decide and if you are that person to decide then literally flip a coin casue I really dont't think it matters.
 But I amy be shot for sayinga s such annd have been yelled at for real.
 The most important thing is to make sure you use technolgyo or software to do it for you or in my book y0ou are not a real programmer in fact aht is what wwe do is make things besiter autoemated sreamlined by telling computers to do work for us.
 I promised myself when I learned about this debate I would never really get in the habit of hitting tab or spacces but when I hit CTRL S (save in your respective IDE ) the work would be done for you.

-Top learning sites and authors and recap
+Top paid learning sites and authors and recap Treehouse
+Lynda.com (check your local library if they offer a free subscription mine does) Udmey ( you should google coupons and most the time 10-12-15-19 dollar offers ) Front End Masters -

 Front End
 Back End